RunguoWu/Ovatools/README.md

-# Ovatools
+# Ovatools Health Economic evaluation
 The code repo includes R code for data preparation, parameter estimation and the health economic model codes for evaluating Ovatools

 Before running, change the general working directory address to your local address in file_path.R

 The model code files are all saved in the scripts folder.

-# The decision tree model
+## The decision tree model
 The health economic model consists of a decision tree model and a Markov model.
 To use the decision tree model, first open the psa_decision_tree.R, which is used for probabilistic sensitivity analysis (PSA).
 When using it for deterministic analysis, set i = 1001.
 Currently, only deterministic data for cancer incidence and stage distribution is provided.

 psa_decision_tree.R calls fn_master_decision_tree.R, which is the master function to run the decision tree.
 In it,